H4mb01/minimanumacro/README.md

 # minimanumacro
 a program to record and play macros on your PC

+## Warning
+this project is work in progress.
+Usage at own risk.

 ## Default Keybindings
 Start recording a new macro: Alt + R
 Abort recording of a new macro: Alt + A